ChrisChV/Binance-Manager/README.md

 # Binance-Manager
-This will be an awesome program for Binance
+(On developing) This will be an awesome program for Binance